 If life as a parent were a movie, it would be much easier.
 There would be the humor, the occasional witty banter, the conflict, and the resolution with its happy ending where everyone would have grown, learned a valuable lesson, and realized they loved each other even more than they did two hours ago.

 But, of course, parenting isn’t a movie.
 It’s real, unscripted, drama, comedy, and sometimes tragedy.

-This blog focuses on the comedic aspect of child-raising.
+This blog focuses on the comedic aspect.
 No parent in their right mind would say bringing up children comes without its difficulties.
 But often the tragic moments become humorous over time and with new perspective.

 Life has taught experienced parents that poop happens: usually in the diaper, sometimes in the clothes, and often on your lap, or your mother-in-law’s lap, your pastor’s lap, or your boss’ lap.
 The point is, parents, these things happen.
 They happen to the best of us.
 You are not alone.